Office Phone: 215-951-2794

 B.A., Fine Arts, Temple University

 Her research interests include interdisciplinary aspects of art, architecture, literature and music.
 She has participated in international symposia and been an invited speaker at the National Gallery of Washington, D.C., the National Gallery of London, the Tate Britain, the Art Institute of Chicago and the Philadelphia Museum of Art.
-She has published articles on Delacroix and Symbolism, Goya's paintings of cannibals and contemporary art, architecture and visual culture.
-A catalogue essay for the National Gallery of Ireland, Dublin on Impressionist Interiors, as well as a contribution to an anthology on Edouard Manet with Ashgate Publishing Co., are slated for publication in 2008.
-A manuscript for a book that analyzes the paintings and interiors of James McNeill Whistler relative to French art and design is in preparation.
+She has published articles on Eugène Delacroix, French Symbolism, and Francesco Goya, and contributed essays to Impressionist Interiors (National Gallery of Ireland 2008), Perspectives on Manet (Ashgate 2012) and Rival Sisters (Ashgate 2014).
+Her book, James McNeill Whistler and France: A Dialogue in Paint, Poetry, and Music was published by Routledge, Taylor and Francis Group (2017).